codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

 weight: 4
 ---

 If your project requires accessing any private Git submodules or dependencies, you'll need to grant Codemagic access to them in order to build successfully.

-You can do that by saving the SSH key to your repository as a secure [environment variable](https://docs.codemagic.io/building/environment-variables/), i.e. `SSH_KEY`.
-All environment variables whose name has the suffix `_SSH_KEY` will be automatically added to the SSH agent and will be ready for use during the whole build process.
+1. Create a SSH key pair for use with Codemagic and add the **public key** to your repository settings.
+Note that the SSH key **cannot** be password-protected.

-1. Save the SSH key (e.g. `SSH_KEY`) for accessing the repository as an environment variable.
+2. Then in Codemagic, add the **private key** for accessing the repository as an [environment variable](https://docs.codemagic.io/building/environment-variables/).
 Make sure to check **Secure**.
+For example:

         SSH_KEY = -----BEGIN OPENSSH PRIVATE KEY-----
         ...
         -----END OPENSSH PRIVATE KEY-----

+    {{% notebox %}}
+The `-----END OPENSSH PRIVATE KEY-----` line needs to be followed by the new line character `\n` for the key to be usable.
+{{% /notebox %}}

+All environment variables whose name has the suffix `_SSH_KEY` will be automatically added to the SSH agent and will be ready for use during the whole build process.
+Check the `Preparing build machine` step in builds logs to verify that the key has been successfully added to the SSH agent.

-2. If you wish to use a **custom** environment variable name without the suffix `_SSH_KEY`, add the following **post-clone** script to add the key to the SSH agent.
+If you wish to use a **custom** environment variable name without the suffix `_SSH_KEY`, add the following **post-clone** script to add the key to the SSH agent.

         #!/usr/bin/env sh
         echo "${CUSTOM_SSH_KEY_NAME}" > /tmp/ssh_key